 Australian passport holders must apply for an electronic travel authorisation (eTA) before travelling to Canada by air.

-If you arrive by car, bus, train, or boat you don’t need an ETA or a visitor visa, but you do need to bring the right travel documents.
+If you arrive by car, bus, train, or boat, you don't need an ETA or a visitor visa, but you do need to bring the correct travel documents.

 If you overstay your visa, you may be detained or arrested.

-If you have a criminal record, including a drink-driving conviction, you may not be allowed into Canada.
+You may not be allowed into Canada if you have a criminal record, including a drink-driving conviction.
 Check Government of Canada for details.

 Entry and exit conditions can change.
 Contact a Canadian embassy or consulate for details about visas, currency, customs and quarantine rules.

 You may need documentation if you travel with children, pets or bring goods into Canada.
 Check with the Canada Border Services Agency (CBSA).